krisannrausch-prog/bridal-recipe-collection/index.md

 <h2>Why It Matters</h2>

 <p>
-These recipes are more than cooking instructions: they are expressions of care, identity, and memory.
+These recipes are more than cooking instructions; they are expressions of care, identity, and memory.
 </p>

 </div>